 In 1897, Manuel Girona bought the castle and renovated it.
 It was finally acquired in 1988 by the Castelldefels Town Hall, at which point it began its process of recovery which continues today.

-*Attention: the castle will be closed from october untill april 2019 due to rehabilitation works.
+*Attention: the castle will be closed untill summer 2020 due to rehabilitation works.

 Romanesque Church in the Castle